Embodied carbon: Why does it matter?

 We as architects and designers have a responsibility to help lead the charge by actively learning and acting at the same time.
 Here are a few ways we can proactively move the needle.

-1. The greenest building is one that is already built.
-Let’s use what we already have well, and re-use existing building to eliminate the creation of embodied carbon.
+- The greenest building is one that is already built.
+Let’s use what we already have and re-use existing buildings to eliminate the creation of embodied carbon.